Thread- and exception aware, lazy-looking synchronization with timeouts - extending srfi-45.

 - Extends force with optional parameters to simplify exception handling.

-- Futures are syntactically similar to delay but evaluated in another SRFI-18 thread.
+- Futures are syntactically similar to lazy but evaluated in another SRFI-18 thread.

 - Cheap timeouts.